mikeroyal/Windows-11-Guide/Glossary.md

  [AMD FidelityFX Super Resolution 3 (FSR 3)](https://www.amd.com/en/technologies/fidelityfx-super-resolution), is the latest version of the company’s upscaling tech.
 AMD claims it’ll provide 2x times increase in frame rate over FSR 2, boosted by the new AMD Fluid Motion Frames technology.

  [AMD Radeon Super Resolution (RSR)](https://www.amd.com/technologies/radeon-super-resolution) is a feature that works at the graphics-drivers level rather than at the game-engine level.
-It hence has no control over game settings, but doesn't require any developer support.
-It's not meant to replace FidelityFX Super Resolution (FSR), but rather provide a means for gamers to improve the performance of any game out there at minimal image quality loss.
+Therefore, it has no control over game settings, and doesn't require any developer support.
+It's not meant to replace **FidelityFX Super Resolution (FSR)**, but rather provide a way for gamers to improve the performance of any game at minimal image quality loss.

  [ARM64EC (“Emulation Compatible”)](https://docs.microsoft.com/en-us/windows/uwp/porting/arm64ec) is a new application binary interface (ABI) for Windows 11 on ARM that runs with native speed and is interoperable with x64 architecture.
 An app, process, or even a module can freely mix and match with ARM64EC and x64 as needed.